The Rolling Stones' Redlands bust: Redlands party

-Trynka asserts that one of the intentions of the party to was to give Jagger his first acid trip.
+Trynka asserts that one of the intentions of the party was to give Jagger his first acid trip.
 Schneiderman provided LSD to the house party goers around midday; Jagger was sick at first.
 They then drove around Sussex, Cooper photographing them as they travelled.
 In the evening Tony Bramwell—a Beatles' roadie—arrived, and was soon followed by George Harrison and his wife Pattie, although neither stayed long.

 Raid on Redlands

 Following a tip-off from the News of the World on Sunday 12 February, Detective Sergeant Norman Pilcher led a squad of 18 officers—including two female constables in case it became necessary to perform a body search on Faithfull—which had been tipped off by his chauffeur raided a party at Keith Richards' home, Redlands.
 No arrests were made at the time, but Jagger, Richards and their friend art dealer Robert Fraser were subsequently charged with drug offences.
-Andrew Oldham was afraid of being arrested and fled to America.
+Andrew Loog Oldham was afraid of being arrested and fled to America.
 It was believed that Jagger, Richards and Faithfull were coming down from an all-day acid trip.
 In his autobiography, Richards later described how, "there's a knock on the door, I look out the window, and there's this whole lot of dwarves outside … I'd never been busted before, and I'm still on acid".

 The police discovered little sign of illegality: a few roaches, amphetamine pills from Jagger's Italian supplier, and Fraser was found in possession of heroin.
 It is likely that the pills were Faithfull's but that Jagger claimed them as his own to save her from arrest.

 It was also rumoured that the party the police had interrupted was an orgy and that Jagger had been caught eating a Mars bar out of Faithfull's vagina.
 However, it subsequently emerged that the police entered what Faithfull describes as a quiet domestic scene; "How the Mars bar got into the story, I don't know ...
 It shows you what's in people's minds".
 The News of the World reported "with particular gusto", says author Fred Goodman, that when the police entered Faithfull had just had a shower and had had to put a fur rug over herself.
 She later described how, as a side effect of their comedowns, they kept breaking into laughter while the police searched the house, "collecting sticks of incense and miniature bars of hotel soap".
 The police told Richards that, under the DDA, he was held responsible as the property owner for any drugs discovered, to which Richards said, "I see.
 They pin it all on me".
 Meanwhile, Jones had phoned to say he had finished his work on Mord and was about to drive down; "don't bother", replied Richards, telling him "we've been busted".